-Any existing commuting subsidy QTFB program should be reviewed and updated to be sure to include all Covered Employees under at least one of the Ordinance's options.
+Any preexisting commuting subsidy QTFB program should be reviewed and updated to be sure to include all Covered Employees under at least one of the Ordinance's options.
 To simplify compliance, an employer that has an existing QTFB program with fewer options than the Ordinance provides should limit the program only to options now available.
-Likewise, for an employer presently subsidizing transit passes, it is recommended that the subsidy level for Covered Employees be the same for San Francisco Ordinance purposes.
-For example, if the employer already provides the COLA limit of \$120 for pretax transit pass subsidies, the employer should not reduce the subsidy to \$45.
+Likewise, for an employer presently subsidizing transit passes, it is recommended that the subsidy level for covered employees be the same for San Francisco Ordinance purposes.
+For example, if the employer already provides in 2009 the COLA limit of \$230 for pretax transit pass subsidies, the employer should not reduce the subsidy to \$55 (as of July 1, 2009).